SyncraEngine/SyncraEngine/README.md

 ## How can I help?

-SyncraEngine is still in pre-alpha, and your feedback or ideas are welcome!
+SyncraEngine is early in its development, and your feedback or ideas are welcome!
 Join the [Discord server](https://discord.gg/yxMagwQx9A) to share suggestions, ask questions, or learn more about the project.

 ## Where is the source code?